norcams/docs-enduser/docs/terraform-part1.rst

 Basic Terraform usage
 ---------------------

-Here is a Terraform file that works with UH-IaaS, in its simplest possible form:
+Here is a Terraform file that works with NREC, in its simplest possible form:

 .. literalinclude:: downloads/tf-example1/basic.tf